huydang12052006-tech/Groud4/docs/proposal.md

 Count the number of polluted areas

-Find the area with the highest pollution leve
+Find the area with the highest pollution level